mvolkmann/MyUnixEnv/notes/Go08-CommonTasks.md

   //fmt.Println("body =", string(body))

   // Parse the bytes as JSON.
-  // Using json.Unmarshall is preferred over json.NewDecoder
+  // Using json.Unmarshal is preferred over json.NewDecoder
   // for JSON in HTTP response bodies.
 JSON properties that
   // don't match a field in the struct being populated are ignored. var albums Albums